Dyalog/ride/docs/introduction.md

 An interpreter can also provide [Ride's interface as a web page](ride_in_the_browser.md).
 This makes it possible to control a remote interpreter thorugh a browser, without installing Ride on your machine.
 For this zero-footprint mode to work on Windows, Ride needs to be installed on the machine where the interpreter is running, however, it comes with the interpreter installation on all other platforms.

-On Windows, the interpreter has a built-in IDE, which continues to provide the richest environment, however, Ride the recommended interface on all other platforms.
+On Windows, the interpreter has a built-in IDE, which continues to provide the richest environment, however, Ride is the recommended interface on all other platforms.